wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 On-line (SaaS) browser-based subscriptions avoids need for setup and makes collaboration easier:

-   * <a href="#Cloud9">Cloud9 from Amazon</a> runs in an EC2 instance to provide a debugger and terminal to various dev enviornments for AWS Lambda serverless, CodeStar, CodeBuild, CodePipeline, etc.
+   * <a href="#Cloud9">Cloud9 from Amazon</a> runs in an EC2 instance to provide a debugger and terminal to various dev environments for AWS Lambda serverless, CodeStar, CodeBuild, CodePipeline, etc.

    * <a target="_blank" href="https://www.gitpod.io/">gitpod.io</a> is a Chrome add-on which replaces the green "Clone or download" button with their "Gitpod" button to an on-line IDE in the cloud and automation.